LordAmit/muse/README.md

    - ``output``: Path of the folder where the mutants will be created;
    - `operatorType`: Type of operator to be used while creating mutants.
 Currently supported arguments are: TAINTSOURCE, TAINTSINK, SCOPESOURCE, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.

-These arguments are optional and should only be used if custom strings what to be used for execution:

-   - ``source``: Value of the custom source to be used in Muse
-   - ``sink``: Value of the custom sink to be used in Muse
-   - ``varDec``: Value of the custom variable declaration to be used in Muse

 ### Examples
 ```
 java -jar Muse-1.0.0.jar /config.properties